drovp/save-as-path/README.md

 };
 ```

-This will add `saving` namespace to your profile options, ready to be passed to `saveAsPath()` to handle all the tedious renaming related stuff for you.
+This will add `saving` namespace to your profile options, ready to be passed to `saveAsPath()` inside your processor to handle all the tedious renaming related stuff for you:

-Here's a best practice example of how to use this utility:

 ```js
 // processor.js